 Additional care and use tips

-The removable side surfaces are made of Mapletex, an NSF rated cutting board material.
+The removable side surfaces are made of Mapletex, an NSF rated food handling material.
 They may require occasional cleaning and/or oiling to maintain a like new appearance.
 If the grill is left uncovered for extended periods and it is located in direct sunlight, the side surfaces will begin to lighten in color and any grease stains will stand out.
 To restore them, wipe clean and oil in place by rubbing them with any cooking oil (olive, grapeseed, or vegetable are fine to use) and then buff with a clean rag or paper towel.
 If they are more dirty, then clean using a dish sponge with a small amount of dish soap and then rinse.
 Once dry, they can be oiled.